feos-org/feos/manuscript/README.md

-# Preprint Manuscript
+# Accompanying publication

-This document is the unedited Author's version of a Submitted Work that was subsequently accepted for publication in Industrial & Engineering Chemistry Research, copyright © 2023 the authors, published by American Chemical Society, after peer review.
-To access the final edited and published work, see [here](https://doi.org/10.1021/acs.iecr.2c04561).
+The codebase is accompanied by this peer reviewed publication that was published open access in Industrial & Engineering Chemistry Research, copyright © 2023 the authors, published by American Chemical Society.
+The publication is licensed under [CC-BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+You can find the work on the publisher's website [here](https://doi.org/10.1021/acs.iecr.2c04561).